yxKryptonite/language_model_from_scratch_pytorch/README.md

 Also, I divide the dataset to trainset and validationset, and use the validationset to see whether the model is overfitting.

 In summary, the overall effect of the change to the model architecture is not so satisfying.

+### second update
+Add a vanilla_GRU model, which is simpler, but less overfitting.

 - - -
 # Credits